hl7au/au-fhir-core/input/pagecontent/index.md

 ### AU Core Actors

-The following actors are part of the AU Core IG:
+The following actors are part of AU Core:

 **AU Core Requestor**

-An application that initiates a data access request to retrieve core digital health and administrative information.
+A system that creates and initiates a data access request to retrieve core digital health and administrative information.
 The AU Core Requestor is the client in a client-server interaction.
-The terms "requester", "client", and "app" are used interchangeably throughout this guide and are not meant to limit this actor to patient and provider apps.
-Payers and other users can use the same technology.
-Consider these terms a short-hand notation for a "user application".
 <br/><br/>

 **AU Core Responder**

-A system that responds to the data access request providing core digital health and administrative information.
+A system that responds to the data access request submitted by requesters, providing responses to requests for core digital health and administrative information.
 The AU Core Responder is the server in a client-server interaction.
-The terms "server", "AU Core FHIR server", "FHIR server" and "EHR" are used interchangeably throughout this guide and are not meant to limit this actor to electronic health record systems.
-HIEs, care coordination platforms, population health systems, etc., can use the same technology.
-Consider these terms a short-hand notation for an "interoperable healthcare platform".
 <br/><br/>

 ### AU Core FHIR RESTful interactions

-For systems that support AU Core FHIR RESTful interactions ([Profile + Interaction Support](general-requirements.html#profile--interaction-support)), the interaction requirements, such as read and search operations, are detailed in the AU Core Requester and AU Core Responder [CapabilityStatements](capability-statements.html).
+For systems that support AU Core FHIR RESTful interactions ([Profile Support + Interaction Support](general-requirements.html#profile-support--interaction-support)), the interaction requirements, such as read and search operations, are detailed in the AU Core Requester and AU Core Responder [CapabilityStatements](capability-statements.html).

 The following are simple examples of AU Core FHIR RESTful interactions between AU Core Requester and AU Core Responder actors: